ziscloud/java-sdk/spring-ai-mcp-core/docs/CLIENT.SSE.TRANSPORT.md

 ## Overview

-The `SseServerTransport` class implements the Model Context Protocol (MCP) HTTP with SSE transport specification, providing a bidirectional communication channel between clients and servers.
+The `SseClientTransport` class implements the Model Context Protocol (MCP) HTTP with SSE transport specification, providing a bidirectional communication channel between clients and servers.
 This implementation is part of the Spring AI MCP Core library and follows the [MCP HTTP with SSE Transport Specification](https://spec.modelcontextprotocol.io/specification/basic/transports/#http-with-sse).

 ## Key Features